Why is it called PNW

 The PNW is also a hub for innovation and environmentalism.
 Cities like Seattle, Portland, and Vancouver are known for their progressive attitudes towards sustainability and technology.
 The region’s commitment to environmental stewardship is evident in its extensive parks, wildlife reserves, and initiatives to combat climate change.

-In conclusion, the term PNW is a shorthand for the Pacific Northwest, encapsulating its location, natural environment, and cultural richness.
+So, to wrap things up, the term PNW is a shorthand for the Pacific Northwest, capturing its location, natural environment, and cultural richness.
 The name not only denotes a geographical area but also evokes the distinct character and spirit of the region, making it a beloved term for those who live in and appreciate this part of the world.